laneydsmith/Bellabeat-casestudy/README.md

 ![SQL1 analysisvisual](https://github.com/laneydsmith/Bellabeat-casestudy/assets/153331633/15cb7b54-5ef8-4079-a6f6-e47285a273aa)

-There is no strong correlation seen between amount of activity and each day of the week.
-However, we can see that the most desirable times of the day to be active is from 5:00 AM to 7:00 PM.
+This query shows the average steps, distance, and calories burned per day of the week.
+If we look at the amount of average steps and calories burned, we can conclude that users are most active on Saturdays and least active on Sundays.
+Also, the most desirable times of the day to be active is seen to be from 5:00 AM to 7:00 PM.
+We can use this information to allow for notifications on Bellabeat smart devices to cater specifically to these days and times throughout the week.

 ![2SQL analysis](https://github.com/laneydsmith/Bellabeat-casestudy/assets/153331633/06a7a22a-c25d-4d23-853a-d60859dd8772)

 ![2SQL analysisvisual](https://github.com/laneydsmith/Bellabeat-casestudy/assets/153331633/168b45df-f0c4-47d7-935d-331a76e71bfc)

+Users are sleeping on average approximately 7 hours each night, and are in bed awake for approximately 39 minutes on average.

 ![3SQL analysis](https://github.com/laneydsmith/Bellabeat-casestudy/assets/153331633/6f6dd074-4572-4f43-ab7d-f0e09e0aa642)

 ![3SQL analysisvisual](https://github.com/laneydsmith/Bellabeat-casestudy/assets/153331633/77d63ad4-eb92-4ce8-9418-026c04e0f287)

+Based on these averages calculated from the sums of minutes spent on each activity per user, it shows that the majority of active minutes spent are sedentary minutes at an average of 81.3%.
+The least amount of minutes spent is in the Fairly Active activity level, with 1.1% of time spent in a day.

 ![4SQL analysis](https://github.com/laneydsmith/Bellabeat-casestudy/assets/153331633/d9ae7ae8-3b7c-4662-9380-9ca2cc92d5c1)